TankerHQ/quickstart-examples/javascript/apps/ui-demo/README.md

 - encrypt text
 - decrypt text

-## How to use it ?
+## How to

 ### Run the server

-If not done yet, [start the server](../../../README.md) that this application example will need.
+Please check that [the server is started](../../../README.md) as this example application will rely on it.

 ### Run the application